brunoanc/EternalPatcherGo/README.md

 ## Usage
 ```
-./EternalPatcher [--update] [--patch /path/to/DOOMEternalx64vk.exe]
+EternalPatcher [--update] [--patch /path/to/DOOMEternalx64vk.exe]
 ```
-* --update - Checks for updates and downloads them if available.
+* `--update` - Checks for updates and downloads them if available.

-* --patch - Patches the given game executable using the downloaded patch definitions.
+* `--patch` - Patches the given game executable using the downloaded patch definitions.

 ## Compiling
 The project uses Cmake to compile, and requires curl and OpenSSL to be installed.